twirdie/spotify-account-generator--/README.md

-# spotify-account-generator-v2
+# spotify-account-generator
-Spotify Account Generator V2
+Spotify Account Generator
 # Usage

 You can specify amount of accounts and output file(name and .txt or anything) to save.